robertorcosta/azure-docs.pt-br/articles/azure-functions/functions-add-output-binding-storage-queue-vs.md

  - Concluir a [parte 1 do Início Rápido do Visual Studio][./functions-create-first-function-vs-code.md].

-- Entrar na assinatura do Azure do Visual Studio
+- Entrar em sua assinatura do Azure por meio do Visual Studio.

 ## <a name="download-the-function-app-settings"></a>Baixar as configurações do aplicativo de funções